ihebbouza/Quote-Generator/README.md

-#Quote generator

-A random quote generator that will be gradually improved
+A random quote generator that will be gradually improved.